unsaid-u/Learnings/System design/concepts/ssl.md

 - **Session Reuse**: Some protocols, like HTTP/2, allow for connection reuse, where a single TLS session can be reused for multiple requests, reducing the need for repeated handshakes.

 **Important**: Even though the handshake happens only once per session, every API request benefits from the established secure connection, ensuring data privacy, integrity, and authentication.

+___

+### How SSL Verification Takes Place

+**SSL verification** is part of the SSL/TLS handshake process, which occurs when a client (such as a web browser or API client) initiates a connection to a server.
+Here's a step-by-step overview of how SSL verification works:

+1. **Client Hello**:
+   - The client sends a "Client Hello" message to the server.
+This message includes information about the client's supported encryption methods, SSL/TLS version, and a randomly generated number.

+2. **Server Hello and Certificate**:
+   - The server responds with a "Server Hello" message, which includes its chosen encryption method, SSL/TLS version, and another randomly generated number.
+Along with this, the server sends its SSL certificate to the client.

+3. **Certificate Verification**:
+   - The client verifies the server's SSL certificate to ensure it is legitimate.
+This involves checking:
+     - **Trustworthiness**: The client checks whether the SSL certificate is issued by a trusted Certificate Authority (CA).
+This is done by checking the certificate against a list of trusted root CAs pre-installed in the client's operating system or browser.
+     - **Validity**: The client checks if the certificate is still within its valid date range and has not expired.
+     - **Domain Match**: The client ensures that the domain name in the SSL certificate matches the domain name of the server it is trying to connect to.
+     - **Revocation**: The client checks if the certificate has been revoked by the CA, typically using Certificate Revocation Lists (CRLs) or the Online Certificate Status Protocol (OCSP).

+4. **Key Exchange**:
+   - If the certificate is verified successfully, the client proceeds to generate a **session key** (a symmetric key) for encrypting the data during the session.
+   - The client encrypts this session key with the server's **public key** (obtained from the server's SSL certificate) and sends it to the server.

+5. **Server Decrypts Session Key**:
+   - The server uses its **private key** (which is kept secret) to decrypt the session key sent by the client.

+6. **Secure Communication**:
+   - Both the client and server now share the session key, which they use to encrypt and decrypt data exchanged during the session.
+This completes the SSL handshake.

+___

+### What is SSL Encryption and Decryption?

+**SSL encryption and decryption** are processes that ensure the confidentiality and integrity of data transmitted between a client and a server.
+SSL uses a combination of **symmetric encryption** and **asymmetric encryption** during the handshake process and for data transmission.

+#### 1. **Asymmetric Encryption (During Handshake)**:
+   - **Asymmetric encryption** involves a pair of keys: a **public key** and a **private key**.
+   - The server's public key is included in its SSL certificate and is available to anyone.
+The private key is kept secret by the server.
+   - **Encryption**: During the handshake, the client uses the server's public key to encrypt the session key.
+   - **Decryption**: The server then uses its private key to decrypt the session key.

+#### 2. **Symmetric Encryption (During Data Transmission)**:
+   - **Symmetric encryption** involves a single session key shared between the client and server after the handshake.
+   - **Encryption**: Both the client and server use the session key to encrypt data before sending it over the network.
+   - **Decryption**: The recipient uses the same session key to decrypt the data.

+   - **Efficiency**: Symmetric encryption is much faster than asymmetric encryption, making it suitable for encrypting the bulk of the data during the session.

+#### 3. **How Data is Secured**:
+   - **Confidentiality**: The encrypted data can only be decrypted by the intended recipient who has the session key, preventing unauthorized access.
+   - **Integrity**: SSL/TLS also includes mechanisms (like message authentication codes, or MACs) to ensure that data is not altered during transmission.
+   - **Authentication**: The SSL handshake process verifies the identity of the server, ensuring that the client is communicating with the legitimate server.

+### Summary

+- **SSL Verification**: Occurs during the SSL/TLS handshake, where the client verifies the server's SSL certificate by checking its trustworthiness, validity, domain match, and revocation status.
+- **SSL Encryption and Decryption**: Involves two types of encryption:
+  - **Asymmetric Encryption**: Used during the handshake for securely exchanging the session key.
+  - **Symmetric Encryption**: Used for encrypting and decrypting data during the session, ensuring the confidentiality and integrity of the communication.